Good Behavior is not “Magic”—It’s a Skill. The 3 Skills Every Child Needs for Good Behavior

-The ability to read social situations is important because it helps your child avoid trouble and teaches him how to get along with others.
-If he can walk into a classroom, lunchroom, playground or a dance, read what’s going on there, and then decide how he’s going to interact in that environment in an appropriate way, he’s already halfway there.
+The ability to read social situations is important.
+Reading social situations helps your child avoid trouble and teaches him how to get along with others.
+If he can walk into a classroom, lunchroom, playground or a dance, read what’s going on there, and then decide how he’s going to interact in that environment in an appropriate way, then he’s already halfway there.

-If your child can learn to see who looks angry, frustrated or bored, two things will happen: the first is that he will be able to identify how people might be feeling.
-Secondly, he’ll learn that he should try to identify other people’s emotions.
+If your child can learn to see who looks angry, frustrated, or bored, two things will happen.
+First, he will be able to identify how people might be feeling.
+And second, he’ll learn that he should try to identify other people’s emotions.
 Both are integral in learning how to read social situations.

 Skill #2: Managing Emotions